makigas/makigas.es/README.md

     ...
     > User.create(email: 'foo@example.com', password: '123456')

-# Development and testing using Docker
+# Docker support

 This repository has support for Docker.
-I still don't know exactly why, but I try to support it.
-The official supported environment is Docker and Docker Compose.
-Although Docker Swarm looks interesting, it's not supported yet.

-## Workflows

-* The Dockerfile for the makigas web application is located at `/Dockerfile`.
-  It builds the system image by packaging the web application code and required dependencies (Node.js, Ruby, Imagemagick...) into a Docker image that, once started, starts the Puma server.

-* `/docker-compose.yml` sets up a complete development platform including PostgreSQL as the server database or Minio as a local S3 alternative.
-This is the docker-compose file that you can use to hack the application.

-* `/spec/docker-compose.yml` starts a different development environment that spawns a separate database instance for testing to avoid trashing the development database. **Running RSpec in Docker is still ugly, but it works**.
+At the moment Docker helps during development and testing of the web application because external dependencies such as PostgreSQL or Minio can be set up without user intervention.

+Later on I want to add production support for my Dockerfile so that I can run the web application inside a Docker container in my server.
+This is still not finished so running the Docker image in production is not recommended at the moment.

 ## How to develop using Docker

-Start a development session using `docker-compose up`.
-First issue of this command will take longer because it has to download dependencies and build the containers.
-Then, it will start the required containers.

-### Running migrations

-The web application will refuse to work unless the database has been seeded.
+* Start a development session: `docker-compose up`.
+This will also start PostgreSQL and Minio.
+The web application will be available as usual at `http://localhost:3000` once the Docker image is built and up.

-You can run one-offs such as `docker-compose exec web rake db:schema:load` to load the schema into the database.
+* Run migrations: `docker-compose exec web rake db:schema:load`.
+The web application will refuse to work until the schema is loaded into the database.

-## Testing commands

-Testing in Docker sucks at the moment.
-There is a second docker-compose file to avoid messing with the development database, but the process is still not pleasant and it may not properly work with CI environments yet.

-* Change directory to `spec` to use `spec/docker-compose.yml`.
-This compose file uses a different database to avoid destroying data on development or production databases.
-Additionally, it doesn't run `rails server` as it's not required.

-* Start a testing session using `docker-compose up -d`.

-* Run RSpec: `docker-compose run --rm test rspec`.
-Since `run` will create an additional container, keep the `--rm` parameter to remove that container once RSpec ends.

-* Stop the testing session using `docker-compose down`.

-`docker-compose run` will return the status code of the given command.
-So, if RSpec fails, `docker-compose run` will also return 1.
+  Run this one-off command in a second terminal.

+## How to test using Docker

+There is a second Dockerfile in the spec directory that compiles the web application with some additional dependencies such as Chrome and ChromeDriver (which is required for running system tests).

+It's tricky to run tests in Docker because you probably want a second database to run your tests without breaking your development database.
+However, you probably don't want your second database to stay after running unit tests.

+There is a helper script at `spec/rspec-docker.sh` that you can use to orchestrate tests inside Docker.
+It builds and runs the testing Dockerfile and manages a Docker image for PostgreSQL, destroying the database container after unit tests are run, to clean up.
+The testing image is kept in your local image registry, but the contianers are removed after RSpec are run.
+The exit code of the RSpec command is kept and exited by the `rspec-docker.sh` script itself.

 # Contributing